Gateway of India timeline

 Tips for Visitors

-Security checkpoints: bag screening required to enter the plaza area surrounding the Gateway.
-Combine with Colaba walk: the Gateway sits at the southern tip of Colaba -- walk north along Shahid Bhagat Singh Road for the full colonial architecture experience.
+Getting there: the Gateway sits at Apollo Bunder in Colaba; the nearest suburban stations are Churchgate and Chhatrapati Shivaji Terminus, each a 10-15 minute taxi ride or a 25-30 minute walk south through the Fort.
+Security checkpoints: bag screening is required to enter the plaza, so travel light.
 Skip weekends: the plaza gets extremely crowded on weekends and holidays; weekday mornings are ideal.
-Book Elephanta early: the first ferry at 9 AM is the least crowded -- buy tickets at the booth beside the jetty.
+Combine with a Colaba walk: stroll north along Shahid Bhagat Singh Road and browse the stalls of Colaba Causeway for the full colonial-architecture-and-bazaar experience.
+Book Elephanta early: the first ferry at 9 AM is the least crowded -- buy tickets at the booth beside the jetty and keep the return time in mind.
+Handle touts firmly: fix any price for boat rides, balloons, or photos before you agree.
 From here, walk north to Chhatrapati Shivaji Terminus through the Fort district, or take the ferry to Elephanta Caves for a half-day island excursion.

 Frequently Asked Questions